 One of the most annoying errors a player can receive when attempting to join a competitive Counter-Strike: Global Offensive match or any other official CS:GO server is the one that says “VAC Was Unable to Verify Your Game Session”.
-This error message can appear at anytime without warning and can be caused by one of many different issues
+This error message can appear at any time without warning and can be caused by one of many different issues

-The main problems it could be include:
+The main problems could include:

 - Corrupted game files